Sustainability Management

 Asahi Kasei Group's Materiality

 In fiscal 2017 we designated the priority issues and subjects to address as the materiality of the Asahi Kasei Group.
-We revised our materiality in May 2021 amidst the worsening climate crisis and the acceleration of domestic and international sustainability-related trends.
-We added "Initiatives toward Carbon Neutrality" and "Initiatives toward a Circular Economy" as matters of the highest importance.
+Since then, as climate change has progressed and sustainability-related trends have accelerated worldwide, we reviewed our materiality in 2021 and added "Decarbonization" and "Circular economy" as matters of the highest importance.

 Identifying Our Materiality

-• 1.
-Identifying Issues
+• 1.Identifying Issues

 We referred to international guidelines including ISO 26000 and the GRI Standards, as well as the evaluation items used by major ESG evaluation organizations (FTSE, etc.), to identify issues according to the demands of societies and our mission, vision, and values.

-• 2.
-Determining the Impact
+• 2.Determining the Impact

-• 3.
-Evaluating Validity
+• 3.Evaluating Validity

 We confirmed the validity of the plan by examining it from a variety of perspectives, such as through deliberations among divisional managers, discussions with other companies, and interviews with outside directors.

-• 4.
-Deliberation and Approval
+• 4.Deliberation and Approval

 After deliberation by the Management Council, the proposal was approved by the Board of Directors.